buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         Get the list of files matching the given path pattern on the slave.
         This uses Python's ``glob`` module.
         If the ``glob`` method fails, it aborts the step.

+    .. py:method:: getFileContentFromSlave(path, abandonOnFailure=False)

+        :param path: path of the file to download from slave
+        :returns: string via deferred (content of the file)

+        Get the content of a file on the slave.

 ShellMixin